jina-ai/jina/docs/how-to/scale-out.md

 On the other hand, at search time, the search requests should be across all shards.
 Thus we should set `polling='all''`.

-As a result, we need to config our `Flow` definition with a different `Polling` strategy:
+As a result, we need to config our `Flow` definition with a different `polling` strategy:
 The new `Flow`:

 ```python